On Photography: Hiro, 1930-2021

 Hiro was born in Shanghai.
 It was a year before Japan went to war in Manchuria.
 He grew up during World War II and was interned with his family in what was known as Peking, China.
 Today it’s called Beijing.
 He was the son of a Japanese translator who may have also been a spy.
 He returned to Japan in 1946 to find his homeland in ruins.
 He got a camera and set about recording what he saw.

 He read American fashion magazines and became enchanted with the work of Richard Avedon and Irving Penn.
-He started photographing the havoc that was post-war Japan.
+He started photographing the havoc that was postwar Japan.

 Avedon & Brodovitch